-Paul-Henri Thiry, Baron d'Holbach was a philosopher, translator, and prominent social figure of the French Enlightenment.
-In his philosophical writings Holbach developed a deterministic and materialistic metaphysics which grounded his polemics against organized religion and his utilitarian ethical and political theory.
+Paul-Henri Thiry, Baron d’Holbach was a philosopher, translator, and prominent social figure of the French Enlightenment.
+In his philosophical writings Holbach developed a deterministic and materialistic metaphysics, which grounded his polemics against organized religion as well as his utilitarian ethical and political theory.
 As a translator, Holbach made significant contributions to the European Enlightenment in science and religion.
-He translated German works on chemistry and geology into French, summarizing many of the German advances in these areas in his entries in Diderot's Encyclopedia.
+He translated German works on chemistry and geology into French, summarizing many of the German advances in these areas in his entries in Diderot’s Encyclopedia.
 Holbach also translated important English works on religion and political philosophy into French.
 Holbach remains best known, however, for his role in Parisian society.
 The close circle of intellectuals that Holbach hosted and, in various ways, sponsored produced the Encyclopedia and a number of revisionary religious, ethical, and political works that contributed to the ideological basis for the French Revolution.
-Despite the radical views of many members of his coterie, however, Holbach's broader visiting guest list included many of the most prominent intellectual and political figures in Europe.
+Despite the radical views of many members of his coterie, however, Holbach’s broader visiting guest list included many of the most prominent intellectual and political figures in Europe.
 His salon, then, was at once a shelter for radical thought and a hub of mainstream culture.

 - 1. Biography